frknbasaran/soc-example/Readme.md

-## Example project for onboarding checcklist widget integration
+## Example project for onboarding checklist widget integration

 You can watch video step by step video tutorial [here.](https://youtu.be/PHjOEzNgLY4)